CoAP: Echo, Request-Tag, and Token Processing

 2.2.1.
 Echo Option Format

-The Echo Option is elective, safe-to-forward, not part of the cache-
+The Echo option is elective, safe to forward, not part of the cache-

 [RFC7252]).

-| No. | C | U | N | R | Name | Format | Len. | Default |
+| No. | C | U | N | R | Name | Format | Length | Default |

-| TBD252 | | | x | | Echo | opaque | 1-40 | (none) |
+| 252 | | | x | | Echo | opaque | 1-40 | (none) |

-Figure 1: Echo Option Summary
+Table 1: Echo Option Summary

 The Echo option value is generated by a server, and its content and